Table of Contents

 - Saving soil quality: soil is the basis of all food produced – it is the core of agriculture as well as the basis of production for poultry and milch cattle.
 Soil thus becomes the major factor which decides the quality of produce when harvested.
 If soil quality is poor, the produce will also be poor in nutrient.
 To increase the elements present in soil immediately, non – organic farming practices aim at dissolving chemical additives in irrigation and soil is enriched with nutrient.
 The problem here is, these additives are not balanced in acidity levels or nutrient density and cause the soil to lose its natural composition.
 The lopsided addition makes it barren sometimes.
 This does not happen in organic farming.
 There is balanced nutrition enrichment using natural methods which ensure that soil is maintained good quality.

 - No pollution to the water supply: since there are no run offs and surface dilution of nutrients added to the soil in form of organic fertilizers or manure, it does not end up polluting any water source.
-On the contrary, non organic farming uses chemical mixture of elements making them easily susceptible to dilution with water sources.
-This tips the balance in the ultimate water reservoir – as a result of this, there is excess of certain handful of salts in the source of water.
-This not only makes the water reservoir unfit for human consumption, but also badly affects the flora and fauna of the water.
+On the contrary, nonorganic farming uses a chemical mixture of elements making them easily susceptible to dilution with water sources.
+This tips the balance in the ultimate water reservoir – as a result of this, there is an excess of a certain handful of salts in the source of water.
+This not only makes the water reservoir unfit for human consumption but also badly affects the flora and fauna of the water.
 It can be deemed unfit for their survival.
 This puts the ecosystem out of balance.
 Not only due to surface runoff, the water supply can be affected by chemical fertilizers used in no-organic farming by getting seeped into the underground water streams, often used by human settlements for agricultural, daily purposes.
-This causes large scale pollution.
-This water table quenches the thirst of thousands of people and animals; pollutants reaching that source cause large scale trouble.
+This causes large-scale pollution.
+This water table quenches the thirst of thousands of people and animals; pollutants reaching that source cause large-scale trouble.

 - Innovativeness: organic farmers are trying hard to find, test and implement ways and means to grow crops without the use of chemical fertilizers.
 This gives them the chance to experience and experiment.
 Many new uses of plants come into knowledge.
 The old organic farming practices can be replaced with new and better ways of growing these crops.
 Techniques can be revised with time.
 This not just saves the environment and improve the eating habit of the consumers, but also make advancements in the art and science of agriculture.
 The corpus of knowledge keeps on adding up to make a better culture for organic farming.